Living-with-machines/TheLivingMachine/README.md

 # The Living Machine

-This repository contains the code for the experiments used for the paper 'The Living Machine: A Computational Approach to the Nineteenth Century Language of Technology', currently in Press with _Technology and Culture_, by Daniel Wilson, Mariona Coll Ardanuy, Kaspar Beelen et al. Contact @dcsw2 for info.
+This repository contains the code for the experiments used for the paper 'The Living Machine: A Computational Approach to the Nineteenth Century Language of Technology', currently in Press with _Technology and Culture_, by Daniel CS Wilson, Mariona Coll Ardanuy, Kaspar Beelen et al. and available Open Access.
+Contact @dcsw2 for info.

+### Abstract

+This article examines a long-standing question in the history of technology concerning the trope of the living machine.
+The authors do this by using a cutting-edge computational method, which they apply to large collections of digitized texts.
+In particular, they demonstrate the affordances of a neural language model for historical research.
+In a self-conscious maneuver, the authors use a type of model, often portrayed as sentient today, to detect figures of speech in nineteenth- century texts that portrayed machines as self-acting, automatic, or alive.
+Their method uses a masked language model to detect unusual or surprising turns of phrase, which could not be discovered using simple keyword search.
+The authors collect and close read such sentences to explore how figurative language produced a context in which humans and machines were conceived as interchangeable in complicated ways.
+They conclude that, used judiciously, language models have the potential to open new avenues of historical research.

 ## Installation
 Run the following commands: